 - 2 pounds (900 g) cauliflower divided

 - 1/2 cup (125 ml) water or broth

 - 3/4 cup (175 ml) milk or dairy-free alternative

 - 1 pound (450 g) broccoli

-- 7 ounces (200 g) cooked ham, sliced
+- 7 ounces (200 g) cooked ham diced

-- 1 heaping cup (150 g) cheese, shredded
+- 1 heaping cup (150 g) cheese shredded

-- Bring vegetable or chicken broth to a boil.
-Cut half of the cauliflower (1 pound) into cubes and cook in broth until tender (5-7 minutes).
-Use the stalks and stem part of the cauliflower for the sauce and leave most of the florets whole.
-Reserve ½ cup of broth, drain the rest.
+Bring a large pot of salted water to a boil.
+Cut half of the cauliflower (1 pound) into florets and cook in broth until tender (5-7 minutes).
+Use the stem parts of the cauliflower heads for the sauce and leave most of the florets whole for the casserole.

-Bake for 20-30 minutes until cheese is melty and bubbly with a golden colour.
+Bake for 20-30 minutes until bubbly with a golden colour.

 There are a LOT of veggies in this casserole and they will probably weep some moisture to the bottom of the pan.
 If that's too much liquid for you, you can drain it carefully.